OAFE: your #1 source for toy reviews

 At all the summer conventions of 2003, Palisades offered a repaint of Muppet wildman Animal.
 Wearing a black Palisades t-shirt, "Tour Animal" has nearly the same sculpt as the regular edition - which was included with a stage and drum set for the Electric Mayhem - but is in a window box by himsef with no accessories.

-Roadie Standing 5 1/4" tall, Animal is sculpted just as well as any Muppet: his "skin" has the nubbly texture of foam rubber, while his clothes all look like real cloth.
+Standing 5¼" tall, Animal is sculpted just as well as any Muppet: his "skin" has the nubbly texture of foam rubber, while his clothes all look like real cloth.
 He's wearing tattered jeans held up by a rope belt.
 While most companies might skimp on a detail like this, Palisades made sure the belt is sculpted with just as much detail as everything else, so you can even see the weave of the hemp.
 Nice!

 His head is the real highlight of the sculpt.
 The real Animal was all wild fur, with very little skin showing on his face.
 To duplicate this, the sculpting team of Raven Hood and Johnny Apokolips designed multiple layers of hair: the actual lump of plastic that is his head has strands sculpted on its surface; above that are several separate soft rubber pieces glued in place.
-Together, they give Animal's fur body and fullness without looking as cheesy as rooted hair would.
+Together, they give Animal's fur some body and fullness without looking as cheesy as rooted hair would.

 Animal moves at the ankles, hips, waist, shoulders, biceps, wrists, neck and jaw.
 Those are all very nice points (though one of his ankles snapped off in my case), but none of them really stand out.
 What's really impressive are his articulated eyelids.